JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/code_formatting.md

 ### Rearranger

 Allows custom languages to provide user-configurable arrangement/grouping rules for element types supported by language plugin.
-Rules can be refined via modifiers and name, ordering can be applied additionally.
+Rules can be refined via modifiers and name; ordering can be applied additionally.
 Please see [`Rearranger`](upsource:///platform/code-style-api/src/com/intellij/psi/codeStyle/arrangement/Rearranger.java) and related for JavaDoc.

 ## Code Style Settings